jeffreylanters/unity-entity-component-system/README.md

   [ECS.Protected] public bool isLegendary;

   // EXAMPLE: Use the 'Reference' attribute to mark this property as a reference
-  //   This makes the editor automatically assign the property
+  //   This makes the editor automatically assign the property based on
-  //   based on the name property
+  //   the property's name in the transforms children in Editor time.
+  //   Casing, spaces and dashes will be ignored while searching.
   [ECS.Reference] public Image itemSprite;
 }
 ```